georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/6_sprinklesFn.md

 ```

 <!--

-Then we can import that type into our heading component
+then we can go back to our heading component

+import that Sprinkles type

 use it to type all the properties we want our parent component to be able to style via props, being background, color, and padding,